martibosch/detectree/docs/src/index.rst

    changelog
    contributing

 This documentation is intended as an API reference.
-See also:

-* `detectree-example <https://github.com/martibosch/detectree-example>`_ for a repository of example notebooks
+See the `detectree-example <https://github.com/martibosch/detectree-example>`_ repository for more information on the background and some example notebooks.

 Usage
 -----